lsst-sitcom/sitcomtn-037/index.rst

      This includes identifying libraries/packages/dependencies that require improvements (e.g. Seadragon) and fully scoping what is required to implement the tool with DM tooling such as the Butler.
      The scope estimate may propose the use of in-kind contribution(s) to this effort if and where applicable.

-We have developed a plan to address the visualization requirements developed as part of FAFFv1 and further refined based on discussion during FAFFv2.
+We have developed a plan to address the visualization requirements developed as part of first FAFF report and further refined based on discussion during FAFF2.
 The plans include the following major categories:

 1. Requirements that can be implemented with existing/planned camera/contributed labor
 2. Requirements which require additional hardware at USDF to support